-Sloan Distinguished Associate Professor of Organization Studies
+Associate Professor of Work and Organization Studies

-Professor Curhan specializes in the psychology of negotiation and conflict resolution.
-A recipient of support from the National Science Foundation, Curhan has pioneered a social psychological approach to the study of “subjective value” in negotiation (i.e., social, perceptual, and emotional consequences of a negotiation).
-His current research uses the Subjective Value Inventory (SVI), a measure he developed, to examine precursors, processes, and long-term effects of subjective value in negotiation.
-Curhan currently serves on the Executive Committee of the Program on Negotiation (PON) at Harvard Law School, a world-renowned inter-university consortium dedicated to developing the theory and practice of negotiation and dispute resolution.
+Curhan specializes in the psychology of negotiation and conflict resolution.
+A recipient of support from the National Science Foundation, he has pioneered a social psychological approach to the study of “subjective value” in negotiation—that is, the feelings and judgments concerning the instrumental outcome, the process, the self, and the relationship.
+His research uses the Subjective Value Inventory (SVI; Curhan et al., 2006) to examine the precursors, processes, and long-term consequences of subjective value in negotiation.
+He also studies the dynamics of negotiation and brainstorming.

 Curhan serves on the executive committee of the Program on Negotiation (PON) at Harvard Law School, a world-renowned inter-university consortium dedicated to developing the theory and practice of negotiation and dispute resolution.
 He is also Director of the PON Research Lab and Director of MIT's Negotiation for Executives Program.